fdebef/Gridact/README.md

 ##**[Live demo](https://codesandbox.io/s/gridact-89khh) on CodeSandBox**

+**Please open the project in window (https://89khh.codesandbox.io/), not in CodeSandBox browser, does not work.**

+##Changelog 3.1.0 (2022-08-18)
+- optimized version, a lot of changes in code, coded splitted into more modules for better readability.
+- added cross-application gridactContext, which made it much better administratable.
+- primaryKey property no longer user, module calculates its own.

 ##Changelog 2.5.0
 - new format of data from edit, simplier `{newValue, column, row}` From Row you can find whatever identification you need.